-A number of old mining roads and trails in Kluane National Park & Reserve area are ideal for mountain biking, particularly the Alsek Trail, Mush Lake Road and the Cottonwood Trail.
-Please inquire at the Visitor Centres for further information.
+A number of old mining roads and trails in Kluane National Park & Reserve area are ideal for mountain biking.
+Please inquire at the visitor centres for further information.

 - Share the trail – when you approach a hiker, slow down and make your presence known with a bell or a friendly greeting.

 - Avoid riding during extreme conditions; wet, muddy or very dry trails are more likely to be damaged.